SneezingCactus/gmmaker/README.md

 ![gmmaker-banner](https://github.com/SneezingCactus/gmmaker/assets/46355725/34ca0ec4-1f98-4485-91bc-311b265db041)

+# ⚠️⚠️⚠️ Game Mode Maker has reached end of support and the repository has been archived.
+The latest version of the mod will keep working until a future bonk.io update breaks it.

 ---

 A [bonk.io](https://bonk.io/) mod that lets you create your own game modes using Scratch-like blocks or with JavaScript code.